Why Original Medicare Isn't Enough

 So there you have it.
 These costs are why you don’t want to have original Medicare and nothing else.
-Having a Medicare Advantage Plan gives you a “Maximum out of Pocket” (MOOP) expense and having a Medicare Supplement Plan will mean that some, if not all, of the expenses outlined above will be covered.
-Keep in Mind that unlike Medicare Advantage Plans, Medicare Supplement Plans never cover items that are not covered by Original Medicare for example, a SNF if you didn’t stay in the hospital as an inpatient for 3 days.
+Having a Medicare Advantage Plan gives you a “Maximum out of Pocket” (MOOP) expense and having a Medicare Supplement Plan will mean that some, if not all, of the expenses outlined above, will be covered.
+Keep in Mind that unlike Medicare Advantage Plans, Medicare Supplement Plans never cover items that are not covered by Original Medicare, for example, an SNF if you didn’t stay in the hospital as an inpatient for 3 days.

 If you need more information, please feel free to give us a call at 866-445-6683 or use our Contact Form.